 How long is it?

 The course runs from the beginning of January until late May.
-It starts with a face-to-face seminar in early January 2013 and a second one-day seminar in early May, both in London at BFI Southbank (Waterloo) and running 10.00am – 4.00pm).
-This might be a bit difficult for overseas students of course, so we provide plenty of distance learning materials in place of the seminars.
+It starts with a face-to-face seminar in early January 2013 and a second one-day seminar in early May, both in London at BFI Southbank (Waterloo) and running 10am–4pm.
+This might be difficult for overseas students, so we provide plenty of distance learning materials in place of the seminars.